SerNet/verinice-veo-web-documentation/developers/index.md

 ## Load Units

-The unit is the root node in veo's object model and the hierarchical root of objects and groups.
+The unit is the root node in verinice's object model and the hierarchical root of objects and groups.
 A unit represents an organization (e.g. a company) or a department in an organization.
-Therefore, almost all functions in the verinice.veo API require a Unit.
+Therefore, almost all functions in the verinice API require a Unit.

 All units owned by the client of an account are loaded with the call of this endpoint: